Vegan Japanese

 Jump to Recipe Jump to Video

-If you have ever eaten ramen at a Japanese restaurant and noticed a fragrant red oil floating on top of the broth, you have probably tasted rayu (la-yu).
-This aromatic Japanese ramen chili oil is a staple condiment in ramen shops across Japan.
-Just a small spoonful adds warmth, aroma, and a gentle spicy kick that transforms a bowl of noodles.
+If you've ever eaten ramen at a Japanese restaurant and noticed a fragrant red oil floating on the broth, that's rayu.
+This aromatic chili oil is a staple condiment in ramen shops across Japan - a small spoonful adds warmth, depth, and a gentle heat that transforms a bowl of noodles.
+Try it drizzled over vegan miso ramen, yuzu ramen, or vegan shio ramen.

 Recipe Homemade Rayu (Japanese Ramen Chili Oil) Recipe